-According to his birth certificate, born Clifford Soo on 4 June 1919 in All Souls, Marylebone, London, Chee Soo was the son of Ah Chee Soo who was a pastry chef at the Westminster restaurant.
-His mother was Beatrice Annie Ah Soo formerly Gibbs.
+Chee Soo, born Clifford Soo, on 4 June 1919 in Marylebone, London, was the son of Ah Chee Soo a pastry chef at the Westminster restaurant.
+His mother was Beatrice Annie Ah Soo.
 His grandfather was a retired farmer called Chee Hoy.
-Although he enlisted under his mother's maiden name as Clifford Gibbs in later life he reverted back to his Chinese name of Chee Soo.

 However, something happened that was to alter the whole course of his future life.
 One Sunday afternoon, he went to the park to play with his ball, when suddenly it bounced rather erratically, and accidentally hit the back of an elderly gentleman who was sitting on a park bench.
 Having recovered his ball, he went up to the gentleman to offer his apologies, only to see that the man was also Chinese.
 As it was a very rare thing to see another Chinese in London in those days, they began to talk together, and even arranged to meet again.
 So the two began to meet fairly regularly — whenever the opportunity and the weather permitted, and a very strong friendship developed between Chee Soo and the gentleman, who was Chan Kam Lee.